 Leanne is the Quality & Process Improvement Lead for Chwarae Teg and has been doing this role since August 2018 she has 13 years’ experience within internal audit, quality control and data analysis.
 Leanne joined Chwarae Teg in 2010 as an administrator on the Agile Nation 1 project.
 Before joining Chwarae Teg Leanne had worked in the private sector mainly in the manufacturing industry but always working within a quality and compliance role within these organisations.

 Liz is a fellow the Association of Chartered Certified Accountants.
-Having over 25 years operating at Senior Manager level, with experience within the private sect for working with marketing, IT and publishing companies.
+Having over 25 years operating at Director level, with experience within the private sector for working with marketing, IT and publishing companies.
 Liz has worked within the charity sector for the last 13 years.

 Liz’s key skills lie in making strategic and operational changes to work smarter not harder!
 She has the ability to cope with changing environments and priorities and more importantly working and developing a diverse team to achieve our objectives.
 Having the experience in operating at a strategic level, allows Liz to have the input into helping shape the future of the Chwarae Teg.

-I joined Chwarae Teg with an extensive background in administration and finance, having worked in retail and for a local Supplies company.
+I joined Chwarae Teg with an extensive background in administration and finance, having worked in retail and for a local catering supplies company.
 As project co-ordinator, I support the successful delivery, reporting, monitoring and continuous improvement of the Women’s Programme.
-I am proud to be supporting programme delivery through proactive administration and co-ordination of activities across the women’s programme team.
+I am proud to be supporting programme delivery through proactive administration and co-ordination of activities across the Agile Nation 2 project.

-Maggie is part of Chwarae Teg’s Engagement Team, who are responsible for engaging with both women and businesses across Wales for the Agile Nation 2 programme.
-Maggie has a get it done attitude and is a real team player, while ensuring standards and quality is the key.
+Maggie leads Chwarae Teg’s Engagement Team.
+The team is responsible for engaging with both women and businesses across Wales for the Agile Nation 2 programmes.
+Maggie has a get it done attitude and is a real team player, while ensuring standards and quality are always the number one priority.
 Maggie is passionate about equality for all and making a difference to people’s lives.

-I manage the ILM Approved Centre and the accredited learning development function for the AN2 Project.
-Leading the ILM & Training Partners and administrative team to support development and delivery of training to our learners, to ensure they receive a quality learning experience.
+I manage the Training and Qualifications Team and our ILM Approved Centre for Chwarae Teg.
+Leading the Training and Qualification and Learning Development Partners to support development and delivery of training to our clients, to ensure they receive a quality learning experience.